Stewardship and sustainability in a growing industry.

-In an age where sustainability and stewardship are as important as yield, the state has led the way in reinventing the industry over the last century, from developing innovative worker’s compensation programs for loggers and sawmill workers at the turn of the 20th century to creating the world’s first tree farms, treating trees as an agricultural crop instead of a limited natural resource.
+In an age where sustainability and stewardship are as crucial as yield, the state has led the way in reinventing the industry for more than a century – from developing innovative worker’s compensation programs for loggers and sawmill workers at the turn of the 20th century to creating the world’s first tree farms, treating trees as an agricultural crop instead of a finite natural resource.

-Despite many challenges faced over the years, the industry’s ability to innovate, modernize and diversify provides adequate proof that this major player in Washington’s economic past will continue to play a significant role in its future.
+Despite many challenges faced over the years, the industry’s ability to innovate, modernize and diversify provides adequate proof that this vital contributor to Washington’s economy will continue to play a significant role for generations to come.

 Washington State’s forest products sector covers a broad range of business lines, from traditional cutting and lumber production to chips, sawdust, wood flooring, shingles, tiles, millwork, laminated veneer and fencing.
-The industry also encompasses pulp and paper and value-added products such as doors, window frames and stairs, offering companies a wide range of opportunities for expansion and growth.
+The industry also encompasses pulp and paper and value-added products such as doors, window frames, and stairs, offering companies a wide range of expansion and growth opportunities.

 About half of Washington is forested.
-In the Western part of the state, 75% of the trees are less than a century old and about half are less than 40 years old, considered the optimal harvest age.
-In 2014, more than 3.2 billion board feet of trees were harvested from private, federal and state lands, mostly Douglas-fir and western hemlock, accounting for 13% of total U.S. softwood lumber production and 7% of all plywood production in the United States.
-Private forestlands in Washington account for two-thirds of the state’s timber harvest.
+In the Western part of the state, 75% of the trees are less than a century old, and about half are less than 40 years old, considered the optimal harvest age.

-With an eye on sustainability and stewardship, Washington’s 1,700+ forest products businesses employ some 105,000 workers, earning nearly $5 billion in wages annually.
+Balancing production with sustainability, Washington’s 1,700+ forest products businesses employ some 42,000 workers, earning nearly $3 billion in wages annually.
 More than 10% of forestry-related jobs are “green” compared to about 3% for the state’s workforce as a whole.
-Gross business income is approximately $28 billion annually.
+Gross business income is approximately $36 billion annually.

 With advances in growth strategies and timber management practices, per acre yields are predicted to continue to climb in the years to come, ensuring a steady supply of forest products for the industry.

-In fact, the University of Washington and Washington State University continue to conduct research on how forest products can be used to power the nation’s airliners.
-This cutting-edge research has drawn interest from the Department of Defense, Boeing and Alaska Airlines, which conducted test flights using this new generation of forest-driven fuels.
+The University of Washington and Washington State University continue to perform research on how forest products can be used to power the nation’s transportation network.
+This cutting-edge research has drawn interest from the Department of Defense, Boeing and Alaska Airlines, which has conducted test flights using this new generation of forest-driven fuels.

 Whether you’re planning to take the world by storm with a new line of wood furnishings or investing in next-generation CLT products, Washington State is the ideal choice.

-Our culture of creativity, legacy of responsible stewardship balanced by industry growth, pro-business environment – including no personal or corporate taxes – stunning landscape of old growth timbers and rich biodiversity, offers you excellent opportunities for growth, expansion and investment.
+Our culture of creativity, a legacy of responsible stewardship balanced by continued industry growth, a stunning landscape of old-growth timbers and rich biodiversity, offers you excellent opportunities for growth, expansion and investment.

-To learn more about our forest products sector, give our business experts at the Washington State Department of Commerce.
-Give us a call at (206) 256-6100 or email us at firstname.lastname@example.org.
+To learn more about our forest products sector, give us a call at (206) 256-6100 or use the email contact below.
 We’ll be happy to answer your questions and help your business achieve success in Washington.